-The Internet-Based Conversational Engagement Clinical Trial (I-CONECT) follows research participants over the age of 75 in the Portland, Atlanta or Detroit metro area for about one year.
+The Internet-Based Conversational Engagement Clinical Trial (I-CONECT) followed research participants over the age of 75 in the Portland, Atlanta or Detroit metro areas for about six months.

-All participants receive nine in-home visits and brief weekly telephone health surveys from the study team.
-Additionally, there is a 50% chance of receiving regular social video chats.
-Participants are eligible to receive between $175 to $375 in compensation, depending on their study site.
+All participants received brief weekly telephone health surveys from the study team, and about four longer appointments by telephone.
+Additionally, there was a 50% chance of receiving regular social video chats.

-Visits include taking physical measures like height and weight, filling out surveys, and completing problem-solving tasks, and installing and picking up study equipment.
+Appointments include asking about health history, filling out surveys, completing problem-solving tasks, and setting up study equipment.

-30-minute long chats are conducted 4 times a week for 6 months, then twice a week for the following 6 months
+30-minute long chats were conducted 4 times a week for 6 months

-A simple, user-friendly video chat device is provided and participants are taught how to use it.
-Personal phone as well as in-home support is available.
+A simple, user-friendly video chat device was provided and participants were taught how to use it.

-Participants chat with different study team members each week.
-Chats cover a variety of fun and engaging topics.
+Participants chatted with different study team members each week.
+Chats covered a variety of fun and engaging topics.

-Participants at the OHSU site will receive an electronic pillbox that tracks when they take a daily low-dose vitamin C pill.
+Participants at the OHSU site received an electronic pillbox that tracked when they took a daily low-dose vitamin C pill.